Cryptographic Engineering

 Lightweight Block Ciphers for RFIDs

-Christof Paar, Ruhr-University Bochum
+Christof Paar, Ruhr-University Bochum, Germany

 For extremely resources constrained environments such as RFIDs, sensor notes or other mobile applications, it is highly desirable to have ciphers which are extremely lightweight.
 We will introduce optimization techniques for low-area and low-power ciphers.
 PRESENT, which is an extremely compact block cipher, will be discussed as a case study.